woodser/monero-ts/README.md

 For example, [monero-java](https://github.com/monero-ecosystem/monero-java) compiles this project to a shared library to support Java JNI bindings, while [monero-javascript](https://github.com/monero-ecosystem/monero-javascript) compiles this project to WebAssembly binaries.

-1. Install dependencies using your system's package manager:
-    * Boost
-    * OpenSSL
-    * HIDAPI
-    * Sodium
+1. Clone this project repository (unless included as a submodule in another project): `git clone --recurse-submodules https://github.com/monero-ecosystem/monero-cpp.git`
 2. Build monero-project:
+    1. Install [dependencies](https://github.com/monero-project/monero#dependencies) using your system's package manager (boost, openssl, hidapi, sodium, etc)
-    1. Update submodules: `./bin/update_submodules.sh`
+    2. Update submodules: `./bin/update_submodules.sh`
-    2. `cd ./external/monero-core`
+    3. `cd ./external/monero-core`
-    3. Modify CMakeLists.txt: `option(BUILD_GUI_DEPS "Build GUI dependencies."
+    4. Modify CMakeLists.txt: `option(BUILD_GUI_DEPS "Build GUI dependencies."
 ON)`
-    4. Run twice to create libwallet_merged.a in addition to other .a libraries: `make release-static -j16`
+    5. Run twice to create libwallet_merged.a in addition to other .a libraries: `make release-static -j16`
 3. Link to this library's source files in your application or build as a shared library in ./build/: `./bin/build_libmonero_cpp.sh`

 ## Developer guide